-3.4.1 Participation
+3.4.1.
+Participation.
 In the following section, we discuss the findings relating to different aspects of participation, in particular who and how local stakeholders prefer to participate.
-The first stage of the process - the national scoping survey - aimed to provide a public response to questions on a range of subjects relating to 'nuclear power'.
+The first stage of the process-the national scoping survey-aimed to provide a public response to questions on a range of subjects relating to 'nuclear power'.
 These included the importance that people attributed to participation activities, recording their geographical distances from a proposed nuclear site; these are referred to as those 'who to engage'.
 Overall, the national scoping survey found that it was those living closest to the site that were perceived as most important with which to engage; 79% of respondents felt that it was very important and 11% felt it was quite important that people who live within 25 miles of a proposed site have the opportunity to find out information and ask questions.
 Regarding those living over 25 miles from a proposed site, 44% of respondents stated it was very important, with 43% feeling it was quite important.
 For people outside England and Wales, 47% felt it was quite or very important that these people could find out information and ask questions [43].

-As part of the scoping survey, respondents also specified the processes through which they would prefer to participate; these are referred to as 'how to engage'.
+As part of the national scoping survey, respondents also specified the processes through which they would prefer to participate, and were able to make more than one selection; these are referred to as 'how to engage'.
 47% of respondents opted to participate via a website that explains the GDA assessment process.
 28% stated that receiving a quarterly newsletter was most important, 26% preferred to respond to an online consultation, 17% would like to attend meetings to hear more and ask questions whilst 9% stated they would respond to a written consultation.
 25% selected no further involvement.
 The Round 1 workshops highlighted that personal interaction and face-to-face contact is a significant factor in facilitating trust.
 Baselining questions utilised in these workshops enabled shifts in attitudes to be identified and recorded, as workshop attendees plotted their levels of trust of the regulators (EA, ONR and NRW) at the beginning and end of each workshop.
-A comment was made by one participant in the Bangor workshop reflecting the importance of personal interaction for building trust, stating that "you can't trust anyone without a face" [43: p.
-19].
+A comment was made by one participant in the Bangor workshop reflecting the importance of personal interaction for building trust, stating that 'you can't trust anyone without a face' ([43]: p.
+19).

 Attendees from both Bangor and Cheltenham sessions convened for a Round 2 workshop in Crewe in March 2015.
-Here, common themes identified were the use of local resources to improve and assist engagement with local stakeholders - that local enthusiasm and resources should be 'tapped into', by utilising those people who are engaged to encourage others to get involved.
+As a result of the workshop, it was possible to identify common themes and responses from attendees as to how they would prefer to engage and be engaged in future processes.
+Common themes identified were the use of local resources to improve and assist engagement with local stakeholders-that local enthusiasm and resources should be 'tapped into', by utilising those people who are engaged to encourage others to get involved.
 This included the targeting of local interest groups with interested members, particularly those groups who were represented at the workshop.
-Other, related suggestions included utilising local publications and social media channels, and involving more young people, such as through a school project.
-Relating to the suggestion of engaging different social groups (see Figure 1), it was also proposed that the participation of different audiences or demographics would be more effective if different platforms and engagement methods were utilised.
+Other related suggestions included utilising local publications and social media channels, and involving more young people, such as through a school project.
+Relating to the suggestion of engaging different social groups (see section 4.4), it was also proposed that the participation of different audiences or demographics would be more effective if different platforms and engagement methods were utilised.